zioan/local-listing-backend/README.md

 - **Django's Test Framework**: Used to create and run unit tests for the various components of the application.
 - **Postman**: Used extensively for manual testing of the API endpoints during development.
-- **Coverage.py**: Used to measure the test coverage of the application, ensuring that all important parts of the code were tested.

 ### Types of Tests